 A. Without a residency position, I do not qualify for a healthcare license number.

 B. Without a license number, I cannot get a job in healthcare in the USA, other than a healthcare tech or scribe (with a wage of $15/hour).

 These are the verifiable facts about me: (i.)
 I graduated Georgetown University School of Medicine in 2011, (ii.)
 I never failed any clinical/course work at Georgetown, (iii.)
 I earned HP/Honors in five of my last clinical courses in medical school, (iv.)
 I passed all of my licensing exams (USMLE Step 1, 2, and 3, (v.) since 2011, I’ve applied to over 300 residency positions in 47 states, (vi.)
 I have 9+ years of supplementary clinical/research experience, and (vii.)
 I invested $50,000+/year in student loans to pay tuition for a medical education in the USA.
 These student loans accrue interest at 6.7%, and are now over $460,000+.
 Even paying my monthly Income Driven Repayment (IDR) plan, I still accrue more than $25,000+ per year in just accrued interest.

 I don’t deserve to have my life ruined, and even if my life deserves to be ruined, the lives of my family and the loved ones (who financially depend on me) don’t deserve to be ruined.
-I hope for your compassion to try to help
+I have a 2-month old daughter, and I just want to financially provide the best possible future for her.
+I hope for your compassion to try to help.

 … and I hope for your support to address this serious flaw in policy (please see attachment, Official Statistics from the NRMP – 2020).
 I will keep sending letters to the Association of American Medical Colleges (AAMC).